pielco11/JungleScam/README.md

-# Amazon-just-launched-checker
+# JungleScam

-python3 fullurl 3 file.csv
+python3 "fullurl" 3 file.csv

 fullurl is the url of search result